-7.2.1 Grave goods

-Spindle whorls, distaffs, loom weights, needles, and other textile tools are common grave goods throughout the ancient world.
+7.2.1 Grave goods Spindle whorls, distaffs, loom weights, needles, and other textile tools are common grave goods throughout the ancient world.
 To the extent that any artifact can be associated with a specific gender, spindle whorls have long been associated with women.
-In a somewhat circular argument, this association persists to the extent that they are often used in conjunction with objects such as jewelry and cosmetic bottles to indicate women's presence.
-This practice can be seen at sites throughout the Roman empire.
-Grave goods from Rome, for example, include spindle whorls, 337 spools, 338 loom weights, 339 and a distaff.
-400

-The funerary assemblage of spindle, whorl, and distaff from a sarcophagus of a woman and her unborn child in Ephesus (Fig. 112) fits stylistically within the larger set of distaffs found in the Roman terrace houses and other contexts across the city.
+In a somewhat circular argument, this association persists to the extent that they are often used in conjunction with objects such as jewelry and cosmetic bottles to indicate women's presence.337 This practice can be seen at sites throughout the Roman empire.
+Grave goods from Rome, for example, include spindle whorls,338 spools,339 loom weights,340 and a distaff.341 The funerary assemblage of spindle, whorl, and distaff from a sarcophagus of a woman and her unborn child in Ephesus (Fig. 112) fits stylistically within the larger set of distaffs found in the Roman terrace houses and other contexts across the city.
 In its use as a grave good, the distaff maintained the same connotations as those found in domestic contexts while continuing its object-life with a new layer of meaning.

-In Roman Pannonia, distaffs made of precious materials and often decorated were frequent grave-goods for adult women.341 One finger distaff from Pannonia depicts a nude female figure shaded under the branches of a tree, holding an infant (Fig. 121).
+In Roman Pannonia, distaffs made of precious materials and often decorated were frequent grave-goods for adult women.342 One finger distaff from Pannonia depicts a nude female figure shaded under the branches of a tree, holding an infant (Fig. 121).
 This image can easily be compared to the figural distaffs from Ephesus (Figs. 103-105).
 The figural distaff from Pannonia as an object is more directly associated with motherhood.
-In addition to the baby in her arms, this figure lacks the drapery around her waist therefore displaying a prominent pubic triangle and a line along her abdomen has been interpreted as a scar from a cesarean section.
-Spindle whorls from Pannonia show little distinction between those found in funerary contexts and those found elsewhere.
-The distaffs that were used as grave goods, however, are distinctly made of precious materials that were not common in other contexts (bone, glass, amber, and bronze).
+In addition to the baby in her arms, this figure lacks the drapery around her waist therefore displaying a prominent pubic triangle and a line along her abdomen has been interpreted as a scar from a cesarean section.343 Spindle whorls from Pannonia show little distinction between those found in funerary contexts and those found elsewhere.
+The distaffs that were used as 337 Allison 2010, 173.